 What would have followed can be no more than an assessment of probabilities.
-Since the eyes of Athens were directed towards the west it is unlikely that she would have rested content with her first conquests in that area.
-In the full flush of victory she would probably have pressed on, overthrown the Roman vouthful republic, and brought all Italy under subjection.
-Henceforth Greek efforts would have been directed towards an extension of their power in Europe instead of towards the Hellenization of Asia-Minor, later accomplished under Alexander the Great and his successors.
+Since the eyes Athens were directed towards the west it is unlikely that she would have rested content with her first conquests in that area.
+In the full flush of victory she would probably have pressed on, overthrown vouthful Roman republic, and brought all Italy under subjection.
+Henceforth Greek efforts have been directed towards an extension of their power in Europe instead of towards the Hellenization of Asia-Minor, later accomplished under Alexander the Great and his successors.